-As of this morning, however, Chanhegong is now a giant crater in the earth, known for its strong smell of death and two-headed fish, with a half-life of 72 years.
+By this morning, however, Chanhegong was a giant crater in the earth, best known for its two-headed fish, and a half-life of 72 years.

-North Korean artillery rained down over 400 uranium-enriched shells on the small town of Chanhegong, Liaoning Province, near the Port of Dandong, after its townspeople let off firecrackers, Roman candles and sparklers during a New Year temple fair.
+Pyongyang artillery appeared to have rained down over 400 uranium-enriched shells on Chanhegong, in Liaoning Province, near the Port of Dandong, after townspeople let off a number of firecrackers, Roman candles and sparklers during a temple fair.

-Despite reports of the devastating attack on Chinese soil, top officials and PLA officers showed no sign of wishing to retaliate, instead issuing a statement maintaining its “firm opposition” towards nuclear strikes by its troubled neighbour and erstwhile ally.
+Despite the devastating attack on Chinese soil, top Beijing officials showed no sign of wishing to retaliate, issuing a statement maintaining “firm opposition” towards any further nuclear strikes by its erstwhile ally.

-“We will talk about this with [North Korea leader] Kim Jong-un, as he always listens,” said Foreign Ministry spokesman Li Fu.
-“Probably sometime after New Year, though.”
+“We will talk about this with [North Korea leader] Kim Jong-un, and urge resumption of diplomatic talks,” said Foreign Ministry spokesman Li Fu.

-Tensions have been raised on the Korean Peninsula since the 2009 sinking of South Korean warship the Cheonan and an exchange of artillery fire over the small island of Yeonpyeong in the Yellow Sea.
-On both occasions, China, North Korea’s sole chief ally, refused to join in the chorus of international criticism and instead urging a diplomatic solution to resolving the tensions.
+Tensions have been high on the Korean Peninsula since the 2009 sinking of South Korean warship the Cheonan and an exchange of artillery fire over the small island of Yeonpyeong in the Yellow Sea, followed by a series of missile tests in recent months.
+On all occasions, China, refused to join in the chorus of international criticism and instead urged a diplomatic solution to resolving tensions.

-But today, world leaders are asking just what North Korea has to do to provoke any kind of response from its seemingly placid neighbour.
+Today, world leaders are asking just what North Korea has to do to provoke any kind of response from its seemingly placid neighbor to the west.

-Earlier this month, two North Korean diplomats treated senior Chinese PLA officers in Beijing to an impromptu Three Stooges vaudeville routine, slapping their heads, calling them “knuckleheads” and repeatedly tweaking the nose of one general while chanting, “Nuk, nuk, nuk.”
+Earlier this month, two North Korean diplomats reportedly treated senior PLA officers in Beijing to an impromptu Three Stooges sketch, slapping their heads, calling them “knuckleheads” and repeatedly tweaking the nose of one general while chanting, “Nuk, nuk, nuk.”

-The Stooges are among the Kims’ favorite comedy acts and are considered essential viewing in North Korea.
+The Stooges are among the Kims’ favorite vaudeville acts and are considered essential viewing among North Korean elites.

-In December, Kim Jong-un is reported to have commandeered a Chinese border train loaded with birthday presents and driven it around Hebei Province.
+Last December, Kim Jong-un is reported to have kidnapped a Chinese border train loaded with gifts from Hebei and driven it around Pyongyang.
 “He was tooting the horn, laughing and letting off gunshots into the air,” an eyewitness told China Daily Show.
-“He then kidnapped a dozen peasants as souvenirs.”
+“He also kidnapped a dozen Chinese peasants as souvenirs.”